amirrajan/survivingtheappstore/manuscript/developer-logs.md

 Leigh Alexander and Cara Ellison are my champions.
 They help me out and recommend my games becuase I went above and beyond to make sure they are in the know.
-Additionally I make a concious effort to retweet their articles and promotions on ADarkRoomiOS's Twitter.
+Additionally I make a concious effort to retweet their articles and promotions on @ADarkRoomiOS's Twitter.
 You want to empower those that empower you.

-#Dec 17, 2013: Indie Mega Booth Does A Podcast on A Dark Room
+#Day 195 - Dec 17, 2013: Indie Mega Booth Does A Podcast on A Dark Room

 Another "search on Google everyday" result: Indie Mega Booth did a full length podcast on A Dark Room.
 It's hard to believe 4 people can